/scat

 Usage

-While we recommend using USB directly to access the diagnostics port, if your smartphone's or cellular module's diagnostic port is accessible via serial port, using it is also possible.
+For smartphones use the USB directly to access the diagnostics port.
+For discrete cellular modules use the serial mode instead.
 The qcserial and option kernel module do not have the information of diagnostic port of all Qualcomm-based smartphones and cellular modules, and no such module exist for Samsung-based smartphones.

 By default, SCAT will send packets to 127.0.0.1, control plane packets to UDP port 4729 as GSMTAP, user plane packets to UDP port 47290 as IP.